tjFogarty/tj-ie/src/site/posts/diy-rss-feed-reader.md

 Running `node index.js` and visiting `http://localhost:5000` in your browser then should return a bounty of data.

 You could do this with any language you fancy.
 You might already have a hosting plan where you can fire up a PHP script to do the same thing.
-For me, I chose {% external-link "https://ww.heroku.com", "Heroku" %} because of their free plan and integration with GitHub.
+For me, I chose [Heroku](https://ww.heroku.com) because of their free plan and integration with GitHub.
 It suits me to add a feed to the list by updating an array letting Heroku deploy it.

 ## Heroku